 Right now I am just so grateful to be as well as I am.
 I won’t deny I’ve been feeling wobbly these past few days.
 Anxious about an array of little issues and not quite sure how to categorise them.
 When I can’t sieve through my stress, I can’t over analyse the situation in order to fix the problem.
 But I have enough going on right now to distract myself just enough to keep on pushing forward.

 As autumn blooms into its full, it’s close to one year since I had my VNS surgery.
 And although I’ll discuss that in greater detail nearer the time, that device really is at the core of everything that’s improved during this past year.
 Just last week I woke up with a bitten lip and sore limbs.
 I checked my phone to see whether my watch had picked up on anything.
-Sure enough my heart rate had spiked at about 8am.
-My dad later confirmed that about that time he’d seen me coccooned in my duvet.
-For me those small things, added together, were enough to confirm a potentially ‘major’ seizure had occurred and my little buzzer had successfully prevented it from escalating.
+Sure enough, my heart rate had spiked at about 8am.
+My dad later confirmed that about that time he’d seen me cocooned in my duvet.
+For me those small things, added together, was enough to confirm a potentially ‘major’ seizure had occurred and my little buzzer had successfully prevented it from escalating.
 This device is working!

-Even if I am petrified of COVID, dating, living with excruciating pain and not getting a job, knowing I genuinely have control over my seizures is enough to give me that little spark of hope that I need to keep on going.
+Even if I am petrified of COVID, dating, living with excruciating pain and not getting a job, knowing I genuinely have control over my seizures is enough to give me that little spark of hope that I need to keep ongoing.
 And it is through this blog, and soon this site, that I intend to truly push forward.

 I might feel fixed, but I still need maintenance